Christian Community

 Has Western Christianity been focused on building a Biblical Christian community, or have we become preoccupied with fulfilling our selfish ambitions and personal gains?
 And, has the Western church been more attentive to informing people about Christ rather than introducing them to Him?

-Many in the church are crying for revival to break out in the world.
+Many in the church are crying for revival to break out.
 They are asking God to fix the lost and save our nation.
 I am not.
-Instead, I am praying for an awakening in the church to the love of Christ because only then will the church display the manner of Christlikeness the world is desperately seeking.
+Instead, I pray for an awakening in the church to the love of Christ because only then will the church display the manner of Christlikeness the world desperately seeks.
 When the world sees Christ in us, the lost will be saved.
-And when the lost get saved, then maybe God will use these men and women to transform our nation.
+And when the lost get saved, God may use these men and women to transform our nation.

 [i] All Scripture quotations are taken from the New King James Bible (NKJV) unless otherwise noted, Thomas Nelson Inc., 1982.